andreas56/TinyCore/README.md

 Unlike official Arduino cores, TinyCore doesn't let you refer to analog input pins with just their channel number (0 for instance), you'll either have to use the Ax macros (A0 for instance) or use the equivalent digital pin number instead.
 This means that for an ATtiny841, you can either use `analogRead(A10)`, `analogRead(PIN_PB1)` or `analogRead(9)`.

+Analog pin labels (A0 for instance) cannot be used with `digitalWrite()`, `digitalRead()`, or `analogWrite()`.
+All pins must be referenced by their digital pin numbers for these functions.
+Analog pin labels should be used only with analogRead().
+This differs from the behavior on official AVR boards, but allows access to advanced ADC features on some ATtiny chips with minimal impact.
+In practice, clear and well-written code is unlikely to be affected by this.

 Some parts have additional ADC functionality like differential inputs, programmable gain, bipolar mode and noise reduction.
 See the table below and read the appropriate [TinyCore target spesific documentation](#supported-microcontrollers) on how to utilize this functionality.

 <details>